If you love the outdoors and you love sports, you’ll love this itinerary.

 Here in our Outdoor Sports Itinerary, we will cover just a few options to help you get started for a few days of brilliant sports activities in the Scottish Highlands.
 From beginners to pros, there’s something for sports enthusiasts at all levels to enjoy.
 Just take it all in, at your own pace…

 Day 1: Mountain Biking

 Whether you want to bring your own bike, arrive on bike via the amazing Caledonia Way, Sustrans 77 or hire a bike.
 (You can pick up hybrid bikes or mountain bikes from Ticket to Ride cycle hire in Inverness.)
 On two wheels is an absolutely spectacular way to experience the Highlands in a way you can’t by car.
 And now you’re ready to for adventure on one of our many cycle trails.

-Enjoy a section or two of the Loch Ness 360° Trail, which connects the South Loch Ness Trail, connect this with the Great Glen Way and you have a 360 round Loch Ness.
+Enjoy a section or two of the Loch Ness 360° Trail, which connects the South Loch Ness Trail with the Great Glen Way in a loop around Loch Ness.
 Or connect up to the Caledonian Canal cycle route at Fort Augustus where you can take in great sights such as the old Abbey and enjoy some holiday shopping.
 All are spectacular rides through with lots of stunning views to take in along the way.

 Where to Eat In Inverness at Night